-Computational facilities in the School of Earth Sciences are labs that enable efficiencies of time, knowledge, and resources.
+Computational facilities in the School of Earth, Energy & Environmental Sciences are labs that enable efficiencies of time, knowledge, and resources.
 They are school supported, funded, and staffed, and are shared by faculty, staff, and students across the university.

 Directors: Biondo Biondi and Hamdi Tchelepi

 CEES integrates Earth science and computer science to build capacity in computational methods for the Earth and environmental sciences, and to enable new growth in areas where computational activities already exist.
 The three units of CEES—Research, HPTC, and Education—work together to

 fill the gap between applied mathematics and the Earth sciences.
 Combining a strong focus on scientific applications with state-of-the-art hardware and computational methods, CEES is pushing forward the frontiers of computational geoscience and engaging computer